 Different phases happen before a trial begins.
 After you (the plaintiff) file a lawsuit, a judge will set a deadline for each phase.
 Depending on the case, the phases can last months to years.

 The first phase is the complaint and answer phase.
-This is where a document with the allegations of your injury is delivered to the party responsible for your injury (the defendant).
+The process begins with filing a formal complaint, which is a document delivered to the party responsible for your injury (the defendant).
+The complaint outlines the claims, legal basis, and damages sought in your case.
 The defendant must then send a document admitting or denying the allegations.

 During pre-trial proceedings, your attorney may take depositions (sworn statements about the case).
-Both sides engage in the discovery process to review the evidence.
+Both sides engage in the discovery phase, where they exchange information and evidence to prepare for trial.
 Both sides can also make various motions, which your attorney can explain to you.

 Step 7: Trial